-Today, we use lavender as a tea, to dress wounds, to induce sleep, ease depression, and reduce stress.
-Lavender oil is one of the safest essential oils, a natural solution for skin issues, and can be used in full strength on the skin.
+Today, we use lavender as a tea, to dress wounds, to induce sleep, for emotional well-being, and reduce stress.
+Lavender oil is one of the safest essential oils, a natural support for the skin, and can be used in full strength on the skin.
 The benefits of lavender essential oil are infinite.
-As we continue to study lavender, additional usage and efficacy is identified.

-Primary Benefits of Lavender Essential Oil: Balances and normalizes body functions*; promotes tissue regeneration*; speeds up wound healing*; cleanses cuts, bruises and skin irritations*; soothes and relaxes the mind and body; and eases bodily aches and discomforts.
+Primary Benefits of Lavender Essential Oil: Balances and normalizes body functions*; promotes tissue regeneration*; cleanses minor skin irritations*; soothes and relaxes the mind and body; and eases bodily aches and discomforts.

 Linalyl Acetate — 24-45%

 Application: For dietary, aromatic or topical use.
 When using as a supplement, put one drop in a capsule or in 4 fl. oz. of rice or goat's milk.
 Possible skin sensitivity.
 If pregnant or under a doctor's care, consult your physician.
 Dilution not required; suitable for all but the most sensitive skin.
 Generally safe for children over 2 years of age.